 In the movie I Robot, Detective Del Spooner, played by Will Smith, dislikes the ever-present robots because a robot rescues him from a car accident instead of saving an 11-year-old girl.
 The robot chose the detective as he had the greater chance of survival.
-But, as Smith's character Del Spooner says, the girl was someone’s daughter and a human being would have known that.
+But, as Del Spooner says, the girl was someone’s daughter and a human being would have known that.

 Toby also tells us that it won’t be long before it is illegal for humans to drive because robots are so much better at it.
-They don’t get tired or check their whatsapp whilst driving, or make ‘human errors’ since they aren’t human.
+They don’t get tired, or check their WhatsApp whilst driving, or make ‘human errors’, since they aren’t human.

 Are we also heading to a future in which machines, rather than humans, do evidence synthesis?
 Should it be illegal for human researchers to conduct systematic reviews, given all the biases we have?
 And, if so, should we care?
 Screening and coding is laborious work, so why not leave it to the machines?

 This future is already with us.
-Programmes such as Covidence – produced by Julian Elliot who also addressed our Board – utilize machine learning to assist screening.
+Programmes such as Covidence – produced by Julian Elliot who also addressed our Board – use machine learning to assist screening.
 There is now software to machine read and code data tables.
 Content analysis has been done for years with software such as Atlas.ti.
 And it is simple enough to write code in Stata or R to run and update meta-analysis for different study designs – as Eva Vivalt does for AidGrade.
-Notice that three of the four people I have mentioned by name in this blog live and work in Australia.
-Maybe a lesson to be learned there.
+(Notice that three of the four people I have mentioned by name in this blog live and work in Australia.
+Maybe a lesson to be learned there.)

-As a researcher you often you have to hunt after the small print and the footnotes, or write to authors to find out sample size, attrition rates or that pesky standard deviation of the outcome measure.
+As a researcher you often have to hunt after the small print and the footnotes, or write to authors to find out sample size, attrition rates or that pesky standard deviation of the outcome measure.
 Again, a human element is probably required.
 At least for now.